apache/camel-website/content/blog/2021/05/Camel310-Whatsnew/index.md

 ### Quarkus

 This release is preparing for supporting the upcoming Quarkus 2.0 release.
-Camel is now upgraded to support VertX and the MicroProfile v4 specification.
+Camel is now upgraded to support Vert.X and the MicroProfile v4 specification.

 ### Spring Boot